awesomemotive/simplemap/readme.txt

 Tested up to: 4.6
 Stable tag: 2.4.10.1

-SimpleMap is an easy-to-use international store locator plugin that uses Google Maps to display information directly on your WordPress site.
+Easy to use Store Locator plugin (supports international stores) using Google Maps

 == Description ==